 Egg Consumption and Prostate Cancer Risk

-Researchers from the Tongde Hospital of Zhejiang Province, Hangzhou in China evaluated the association between dietary egg intake and prostate cancer risk.
-To study this association, they obtained data from 9 cohort studies and 11 case-control studies, by carrying out literature search to identify peer-reviewed manuscripts published up to July 2012.
-The study didn’t find any association between prostate cancer incidence and egg consumption.
-The study also found no association between egg consumption and prostate cancer-specific mortality.
-(Bo Xie et al, Asian Pac J Cancer Prev., 2012)
+Researchers from Tongde Hospital of Zhejiang Province, Hangzhou, China, investigated the link between dietary egg intake and prostate cancer risk.
+They analyzed data from nine cohort studies and eleven case-control studies published up to July 2012.
+The study found no association between egg consumption and prostate cancer incidence or prostate cancer-specific mortality.

-A previous study however mentioned that men who consumed 2.5 or more eggs per week had an 81% increased risk of lethal prostate cancer compared with men who consumed less than 0.5 eggs per week (Erin L Richman et al, Cancer Prev Res (Phila)., 2011).
-However, the life-style factors of these men such as age, higher body mass index indicating obesity/overweight, smoking and eating red and processed meats might also have contributed to prostate cancer.
+However, a previous study suggested that men who consumed 2.5 or more eggs per week had an 81% higher risk of lethal prostate cancer than men who consumed less than 0.5 eggs per week.
+The lifestyle factors of these men, such as age, higher body mass index, smoking, and eating red and processed meats, may also have contributed to prostate cancer.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.

 The nutrition planning for cancer from addon is not based on internet searches.
 It automates the decision making for you based on molecular science implemented by our scientists and software engineers.
 Irrespective of whether you care to understand the underlying biochemical molecular pathways or not - for nutrition planning for cancer that understanding is needed.